adventuregamestudio/ags-manual/README.md

     ./checklinks path/to/wiki/source/*.md

 A checklinks task is run on every Travis-CI build, and the build will fail for any missing link.
 [Read the logs here to find the missing link](https://travis-ci.org/adventuregamestudio/ags-manual).

+Additionally, you can also run sphinx linkchecker for verifying also broken external links.

+    make linkcheck